dtang9/pizza-ordering-system/README.md

 A JavaFX application where users fill in their contact information and customize their pizza order.

-# Project Status
-This project is currently in development.

 # Getting Started
 - Windows 7 and above
 - Any IDE such as Eclipse